-Photos and videos are likely to be some of your most precious digital possessions.
+Pictures and videos are likely to be some of your most precious digital possessions.
 They represent snapshots of loved ones, special places, memorable events, incredible trips, and even some moments that will have you laughing for years to come.
 We take a lot of these with our smartphone cameras, so we might as well make sure they’re safe and looked after.

-Downloading one or two photos from Google Photos is easy enough—just select the files from the web interface, click the Menu button (three dots), and choose Download.
-If you’ve selected multiple files, they will be wrapped up in a zip file.
+Downloading one or two photos from Google’s image storage service is easy enough—just select the files from the web interface, click the Menu button (three dots), and choose Download.
+If you’ve chosen multiple files, they will be wrapped up in a ZIP file.
 When you’ve downloaded what you need, you can move those photos and videos somewhere else.

 Apple iCloud Photo Library